-Principles of grouping in kindergarten
+Principles of division into groups in kindergarten

 • Clear.
 Kids are brought here from a year to 2 years.
 At this age, the child learns to eat, wash his hands, wash himself, partially dress.